 This is the ultimate MacBook, with a price-point to match.
 The entry-level model starts at $1299, but shoots up to $2,800 for the fully kitted out version.
 The good news is that you probably don’t need that one.

 So what does the money get you?
-For an entry-level MacBook Pro, you’ll get an Intel Core i5 processor, 8GB of Ram, and of course that visually stunning Retina display.
-All those specs can be improved upon if you spend more – the top of the line MacBook Pro (with a Touch bar above the keyboard) is north of $2,000.
+For the very latest entry-level MacBook Pro, you'll get an Apple M1 chip, 8GB of Ram, and of course that visually stunning Retina display.
+All those specs can be improved upon if you spend more, naturally.

 There’s a reason that MacBooks are so highly regarded in the design and creative industries, and the MacBook Pro is the pinnacle of this.
 If you’re studying design or a related offshoot, a MacBook Pro is a great tool for your course.